geekodour/o/content/docs/tools/primary_toolchest.md

 <div class="outline-2 smol-table">

 ### Research {#research}

+I have never done any real research but I want to experiment things and write about those this formally.
+I have some nice stuff in syllabus which I'll move over here when I go through them.

 {{< lft >}}
 -   I've been planning to setup a [nice zotero &amp; org-ref workflow](https://www.reddit.com/r/emacs/comments/vt0otx/using_the_power_of_zotero_in_emacs_orgmode_to/) but I am not an academic and I am not exactly sure how things will play out.